SALES

 Contents

-Lead routing is the process of assigning incoming leads to your sales team members.
-It ensures each lead is directed to the right sales rep as soon as possible, based on location, industry or specific needs.
-But lead routing is more than just an assignment process – it’s a strategic way to manage your sales pipeline and your team.
+Lead routing is the process of assigning incoming leads to your team members – think sales reps, patient intake coordinators, admission counsellors, service team members, etc. It ensures each lead is directed to the right sales rep as soon as possible, based on their use case, company size, location, or specific needs.
+But lead routing is more than just an assignment process – it’s a strategic way to manage your sales pipeline and your team by prioritizing high-intent leads, balancing rep workloads, and ensuring every opportunity gets timely follow-up.

-Lead routing involves a series of steps funnelling the lead to an appropriate sales rep.
+Lead routing involves a series of steps funneling the lead to an appropriate rep.

 1. Lead capture: Gathering information about prospects from various sources.